Super Hero Time: History

 For the 2009 television season, Kamen Rider Decade only aired for 31 episodes, allowing for the broadcast of Kamen Rider W for a full 49-episode run.
-This has introduced an offset of five months between the series premieres of the yearly Super Sentai Series (which premieres in mid-February) and Kamen Rider Series (which premiered in early September since then), instead of an approximate month-long offset that had existed before (Kamen Rider Series premiered in mid-January).
+This introduced an offset of five months between the series premieres of the yearly Super Sentai Series (which typically premiered in mid-February) and Kamen Rider Series (which premiered in early September since then), instead of an approximate month-long offset that had existed before (Kamen Rider Series premiered in mid-January).
 This offset was shortened to four months after the finale of the 53 episode-long Kamen Rider Wizard, delaying the premiere of subsequent Kamen Rider Series to early October until the debut of Kamen Rider Build in early September, resulting in the increase of the offset to seven months.
 In 2019, this offset was reduced to six months with the premiere of Kishiryu Sentai Ryusoulger in March after its time slot was occupied by the four-week-long miniseries Super Sentai Strongest Battle.

-The Super Hero Time block is part of the larger Nichi Asa Kids Time (ニチアサキッズタイム, Nichi Asa Kizzu Taimu) block, which begins at 8:30 JST with the airing of an ABC Television-produced shōjo anime animated by Toei Animation (currently the Pretty Cure series) and ends at 10:00 JST after the airing of the Super Sentai series.
+The Super Hero Time block is part of the larger Nichi Asa Kids Time (ニチアサキッズタイム, Nichi Asa Kizzu Taimu) block.
+From October 2017 until June 2026, the block began at 8:30 JST with the airing of an ABC Television-produced shōjo anime animated by Toei Animation (currently the Pretty Cure series) and ended at 10:00 JST after the airing of the Super Sentai series; prior to April 2016, the block was two hours long, with a shōnen anime being aired before Super Sentai.
 All of the shows are properties of Bandai, who also sponsors the block.
 While Super Hero Time began airing with such anime in its inception, the "Nichi Asa Kids Time" branding did not begin until March 4, 2007.

-On Sunday, October 1, 2017, The Block Moved To 9:00 JST, with the Kamen Rider series airing before the Super Sentai series.
-In 2020, production of new episodes for both Kamen Rider Zero-One and Mashin Sentai Kiramager was temporarily halted due to the impact of COVID-19 pandemic in Japan, including one of Kiramagers cast members being infected, with special episodes containing old, unreleased footage being aired in the block until June, when production resumed, following a series of health and safety compliances.
+On October 1, 2017, the block was moved to 9:00 JST, with the Kamen Rider series airing before the Super Sentai series.
+In 2020, production of new episodes for both Kamen Rider Zero-One and Mashin Sentai Kiramager was temporarily halted due to the impact of COVID-19 pandemic in Japan, including one of the Kiramager cast members being infected, with special episodes containing old, unreleased footage being aired in the block until June, when production resumed, following a series of health and safety compliances.
+The block's scheduling would be maintained until the finale of No.1 Sentai Gozyuger, bringing the Super Sentai franchise to a hiatus, after which Project R.E.D., a new tokusatsu series that features elements from the Metal Hero and Super Sentai franchises, would take over the 9:30 JST timeslot.